Afolability/FCB-Data-Analysis-Class-Project1/README.md

 # FCB-Data-Analysis-Class-Project1
-## this is a step procedure in the project work
+## this is a step-by-step procedures taken in the project work
 ### Tools used
 - Microsoft Excel
 - SQL